 Contact the Assistant Dean of Career Services to be considered as a panelist.

 Attorney Mentor Program

-As an E-Mentor, you can impact more than one student because you are not assigned to an individual student and are not required to have any in-person contact.
+As an e-Mentor, you can impact more than one student because you are not assigned to an individual student and are not required to have any in-person contact.
 Instead, your contact information is made available to our students on our online directory so that students can contact you by e-mail with their questions.
-You respond at your convenience.
+You can respond at your convenience.